johnridesabike/re-blossom/README.md

 ```

 Now we let the algorithm work its magic.
 It will find a series of edges that
-have the highest possible combined weight, but so that no vertex is listed
+have the highest possible combined weight, where no vertex is listed twice, and
-twice.
-In this example, the result would be:
+where no vertex is without a mate.
+In this example, the result is:
 ```reason
 [
   (Mary, Joseph),